b3-exmo/b3-exmo.github.io/docs/Commentated Docs/Too Sacred.md

 >
 > *It is ==not that they are secret, but they are sacred==; not to be discussed, but to be harbored and to be protected and regarded with the deepest of reverence.*

-&mdash; *[“The Spirit Beareth Record”](https://www.churchofjesuschrist.org/study/general-conference/1971/04/the-spirit-beareth-record?lang=eng&id=p15#p15)*,  Elder Boyd K. Packer Of the Council of the Twelve, General Conference April 1971
+— *[“The Spirit Beareth Record”](https://www.churchofjesuschrist.org/study/general-conference/1971/04/the-spirit-beareth-record?lang=eng&id=p15#p15)*,  Elder Boyd K. Packer Of the Council of the Twelve, General Conference April 1971

 This experience is recounted again in Packer's book, [Teach Ye Diligently](https://archive.org/details/teachyediligentl0000boyd), quoted [[#Other|below]]